sophiehelf/blackboard-superhero-app/README.md

 The app has two search bars, one for heroes and one for villains.
 Type in a name to see a hero or villain's stats.

 Once a name is submitted, the app makes a call via `fetch` to the Superheroes API, pulling in the hero's name, stats, and whether they're "good" or "bad".
-This is done via `setState`, which subsequently passes the data down to a static UI component.
+This is done via `setState`, which subsequently passes the data down to a stateless UI component.

-The stats are then showed in the static compoment that double-checks to see if the character is a hero or villain, returning the name of the hero or villain, "Not a Hero/Villain" if the character is in the database but on the opposite side, or "Not In Database" if the character's name cannot be found.
+The stats are then showed in the stateless compoment that double-checks to see if the character is a hero or villain, returning the name of the hero or villain, "Not a Hero/Villain" if the character is in the database but on the opposite side, or "Not In Database" if the character's name cannot be found.

 ### What could be different?